disastrid/instruments_lab/docs/_research/bela.md

 main-image: /images/research/bela/belaboard.jpg
 links: ["http://bela.io", "https://www.kickstarter.com/projects/423153472/bela-an-embedded-platform-for-low-latency-interact", "http://twitter.com/belaPlatform"]
 link-names: ["Bela website", "Kickstarter page", "Bela twitter account"]
-para:
+para: Bela: An embedded platform for ultra-low latency interactive audio

 ---

-### Bela: an Embedded Platform for Ultra-Low-Latency Interactive Audio

 Bela is an open-source embedded computing platform developed for high quality, ultra-low latency interactive audio.
 Bela was initially funded on [Kickstarter](https://www.kickstarter.com/projects/423153472/bela-an-embedded-platform-for-low-latency-interact) in April 2016, and has been growing ever since.
 Bela provides stereo audio, analogue and digital I/O in a single self-contained package.
 It combines the processing power of the [BeagleBone Black](https://beagleboard.org/black) embedded computer with the timing precision and connectivity of a microcontroller.